 Don’t be afraid of breaking rules and becoming creative.
 Experiment with new types of food (e.g., vegetables, soups, meat, fish, seafood, seaweed, etc.).

 Take notes on the recipes you prepare, and strive to make the recipe your own.
 This approach particularly applies to the amounts of ingredients, components (and their alternatives), and sequencing.

 Likewise, although Japanese food primarily consists of frying, blanching, roasting, grilling, etc., it’s also important to experiment, try different ways of preparation than you normally do.

 What is the moral or lesson to take away from this story?

-As we get stuck in our lives and routines, our leisure-time hobbies and engagements run the risk of being completely discarded.
+As we get stuck in our lives and routines, our leisure-time hobbies and engagements run the risk of being abandoned or even worse completely discarded.

 Sometimes it’s wise to spend a significant amount of time pursuing an interest or passion other than your profession.

 Like it did for me, cooking Japanese food, may enable you to step away from your main professional pursuits, learn a new skill, and perhaps give you alternative perspectives on your work and life.

 Life isn’t simply all about paying the bills, or pursuing a career pursuits.
 Sometimes it’s about having fun, and in my case, this has been achieved through learning about and improving my ability to cook Japanese cuisine.